 Not too long ago, the premise of protecting data and practicing cybersecurity would have been the least essential aspect of running a business.
 Back then, business owners left the technological aspect exclusively to the IT department.

-Perhaps even more surprising is that in spite of accounting for 13% of the cybersecurity market, small businesses are likely to spend less than $500 on cybersecurity.
+Perhaps even more surprising is that, despite accounting for 13% of the cybersecurity market, small businesses are likely to spend less than $500 on cybersecurity.
 The difficulty in understanding the high stakes, combined with the growing sophistication of cybercrimes, often leads to business-owners finding themselves at a loss in the instance of a cyberattack.

 Also, cybersecurity risks have increased exponentially with the rise in the number of connected devices, and the use of cloud computing.
 A survey conducted by IDG found that 28% of all enterprises use private clouds as the backbone of their IT infrastructure.
 Moreover, an analysis conducted by Cisco revealed that a whopping 83% of all traffic would rely on the cloud within three years, hence increasing the need for cybersecurity in enterprises even more.